w212research/xpDBG/xpdbg_software/README.txt

 /_/\_\ .__/ \__,_|_.__/ \__, |
      |_|                |___/

-xpdbg_software
+xpDBG Software

-folder for the actual xpDBG software, whether that's the main application or components of it; any software-components of the project.
+This folder contains the source tree, resources, and such for the actual xpDBG software, and its components.